Raju9936/Analysing-Student-Feedback-using-Machine-Learning/README.md

 ![](ImagesGit/Pred.jpg)

 ## Data Visualization
-- In this project we did some some work on visualizing the results
+- In this project I did some some work on visualizing the results
-- The Accuracy Score, Precision, Recall, f1-scores are visualized for all the three algorithms we used in our project.
+- The Accuracy Score, Precision, Recall, f1-scores are visualized for all the three algorithms that I used in our project.

 ![](ImagesGit/Accur.jpg)